 In this article, we explain how to set an A record within the DNS settings of your domain name.

 The A in A record stands for 'Address'.
-With this type of record, you link a (sub)domain to a server by means of an IP address (think of a web server or a mail server).
-The A record is for example used to make sure that the website on your webhosting subscription is available through your domain name.
+With this type of record, you can link a (sub)domain to a server by means of an IP address (think of a web server or a mail server).
+For example, an A record can be used to point your domain name to the website on your Web Hosting service.